Tanner–Hiller Airport

-Tanner–Hiller Airport, (ICAO: K8B5, FAA LID: 8B5) in Barre, Massachusetts, is a public airport owned by the G&C Group of Acton, MA, who purchased the field from the Leonard A. Tanner Estate in May 2017.
-It has one runway, averages 30 flights per week, and has approximately 25 aircraft and hang gliders based on the field.
-During the summer months the airport is home to hang gliding operations and extensive ultralight activity.
-The airport sits adjacent to the Ware River and near to the town of New Braintree.
+Tanner–Hiller Airport, (ICAO: K8B5, FAA LID: 8B5) in Barre, Massachusetts, was a public airport formerly owned by the G&C Group of Acton, MA, who purchased the field from the Leonard A. Tanner Estate in May 2017.
+It had one runway, averaged 30 flights per week, and had approximately 25 aircraft and hang gliders based on the field.
+During the summer months the airport was home to hang gliding operations and extensive ultralight activity.
+The airport sat adjacent to the Ware River and near to the town of New Braintree.
+The airport closed on September 18, 2024.
+The property has begun a process of being converted into Menameset Habitat, a wildlife management area, and a 2 mile section of the Mass Central Rail Trail.

 History

+The airport runway was constructed over the Central Massachusetts Railroad former right of way, a section abandoned in 1941.
 The airport began operations in 1946, and is named after two of its owners, Fred and Catherine Hiller, and Leonard Tanner.
 The airport was originally opened by the Hillers.
 After Fred died, Catherine continued to develop a flight school business at the airport, both as an instructor and as an FAA examiner.
 A series of different owners passed through between 1973 and 1980, until Leonard Tanner bought it.
 One of the more interesting aircraft that has called the airport home was the prototype of the Lockheed YO-3A quiet observation aircraft, a type later used during the Vietnam War.
 It too was restored in a hangar at the airport before moving on.
 Leonard Tanner died in 1998 and his estate continued to operate the airport.

 The airport had been deteriorating in recent years, something that was particularly apparent in the poor condition of the runway.
 The surroundings, however are still picturesque.
 There are no services provided at the airport as of November 2015.
 In its heyday the airport was home to many activities and businesses.
 Camping, swimming, a fine restaurant, and aircraft maintenance were once part of daily operations.
 Fuel sales also ceased in 2015.

 In May 2017, after many years of being offered for sale, the airport was purchased for a reported US$1.1 million by G&C Group of Acton, MA, a subsidiary of a large flight school in China.
 The estate had had several offers prior to that, but the manager of the estate preferred to hold out for what he hoped would be better offers.
 The final decision to sell was accelerated by the departure of the airport's long time manager, Burchard Aviation, who also operated an aircraft maintenance shop in one of the dilapidated hangars.
-The new owners plan to open a helicopter school after some years.
+The new owners planned to open a helicopter school after some years.
+The airport closed on September 18, 2024, after acquisition by the East Quabbin Land Trust, a Hardwick based land trust, in partnership with Mass Audubon.